 NEW vs. USED.I am often asked if it is ok to use a used part for a particular application.
 Of course the only answer that always works is: it depends.
 Often, the choice is moot because a new one is no longer available.
 Sometimes the choice is easy, because it is a cosmetic part, and the decision is mostly aesthetic.
 But when the part is mechanical, there are usually more fundamental questions as to durability and longevity.

 I was swapping an H41 tranny into my 68FJ40.
 To save time on the swap, I decided to build up another transfer case to put behind the tranny, rather than reuse the case that had been behind the 3spd from Day 1.
 I built up a case using all used parts.
 I not only used used gears and housing, but used bearings and gaskets!
 The only things that were new were the seals.
 I figured I would be a hypocrite if I wasnít willing to do myself what I suggested to my customers on a daily basis.
 When I pulled the trans and transfer 30K later for an engine swap, I took a peek inside the T-case.
 It looked as good as the day I put it together!
-Itís still in there, 12 years later, running strong.
+Itís stayed in there a total of 16 years, until I pulled it for an Orion.
+It still looked good, so I put it on the shelf, where it remains...available for sale!

 My point is, I believe that if I say it is good enough, it is!
 I have NEVER had a used part that I have sold FAIL because I misjudged its adequacy.